Looking for the best golf courses in Sydney? You’ve come to the right place.

 Northbridge Golf Club | Northbridge

-The closest 18 hole course to the CBD you’ll find over the Harbour Bridge, Northbridge offers guests and members the chance to try their hand at its Par 64, all the while overlooking Middle Harbour.
+The closest 18 hole golf course to Sydney CBD you’ll find over the Harbour Bridge, Northbridge offers guests and members the chance to try their hand at its Par 64, all the while overlooking Middle Harbour.
 Expect to find numerous sloping fairways upon your visit, along with abundant birdlife for ornithological gazing while waiting for your mates to make their shot.

 Northbridge also offers a range of membership options to suit all budgets (both in terms of time and finances) and students can receive an extra discount too.